NicholasLiu97/orbital-asbg/README.md

 6. Specific tiles on the board are 'special' tiles, which give certain pieces buffs that increase specific attributes.

-7. One turn consists of 2 moves, which are to attack or advance.
-Advance allows selected piece to change position.
-Attack allows piece to launch an attack on target piece.
+7. One turn consists of 2 actions, which are to either attack or move.
+Moving allows selected piece to change position.
+Attack allows piece to launch an attack on a target piece.

 ## Rules

 1. The goal of the game is to successfully capture the opposing general.
-The game ends when either the player's or opponent's general is captured, or when a player surrenders.
+The game ends when either the player's or opponent's general's    health reaches zero, or when a player surrenders.

 2. At the start of the game, each player will choose between 3 types of generals, shining knight, dragon knight or armored titan.

 3. Each player will take turns making their moves.
-A turn consists of 2 moves, which are to attack or advance.
+A turn consists of 2 actions, which are to attack or move.
 In one turn, a player can select any piece and must execute exactly 2 moves.

 4. Each piece can only move over a pre-assigned number of steps or attack over a pre-assigned area of cells.